CCubes and CNA: a comment on Baumgartner and Ambühl

 To start, it is not the first article where Baumgartner refers to my package QCA as having: “… a number of shortcomings, especially when it comes to finding the complete space of viable models.”

-To his credit, Baumgartner does recognize the package QCA is the “only” QCA package in R that allows setting consistency and coverage thresholds, thus by logical implication he recognizes that package QCApro has limited functionality.
+To his credit, Baumgartner does recognize the package QCA is the “only” QCA package in R that allows setting consistency and coverage thresholds, thus by logical implication he admits that package QCApro has limited functionality.

 What Baumgartner refers to as “shortcomings”, it is in fact a matter of defaults.
 A fresh reader of his description might be tempted to believe package QCA cannot find “the complete space of viable models”, which would be a false conclusion.
 In fact, package QCA can find the complete space, by properly setting the argument